fetchhh/fetchhh/README.md

 ## Hey, I'm Fetch 👋

 I like building things.
-My main language is JavaScript, but I'm currently diving into Java.
+I mostly work with JavaScript and web technologies, but I'm currently diving into Java and Minecraft modding.